 The details of each plane captured by the antennas are compared with a list of aircrafts registered to, or regularly used, by authoritarian regimes.
 When a match is found, a message is published on the website.

 We need our own antennas because flight tracking websites like www.flightradar24.com or www.flightaware.com, censor the information of many of planes.
 This is especially the case for dictators who prefer to stay discreet.

 This project has expanded to the world in June 2019 with support from OCCRP.
 The data is acquired from www.adsbexchange.com, the only website that does not filter data, and will soon be included in new Twitter bots.

 Who’s a dictator?

-GVA Dictator Alert is tracking planes registered to or used by governments described as “authoritarian regimes” according to the Democracy Index (2016) compiled by the Economist Intelligence Unit.
+Dictator Alert is tracking over 200 planes registered to, or used, by governments described as “authoritarian regimes” according to the Democracy Index (2019) compiled by the Economist Intelligence Unit.